StanfordAHA/CGRAFlowDoc/bsbuilder/bitstream-spec.md

 <a href="https://github.com/StanfordAHA/CGRAGenerator/wiki/PE-Spec">PE
 Spec</a> for details.

 As an example, the bitstream below shows how pointwise multiply-by-two gets encoded for a CGRA "shortmem" design.
-As you can see, only two address-data pairs are required for the computation: one to set the constant 'two' and one to do the multiplication.
-The remaining instruction in the bistream are all concerned with routing the data from input pads to the multiplier and then out to the output pads.
+As you can see, only the first two address-data pairs below are required for the computation: one to set the constant "2" and one to do the multiply.
+The remaining instructions in the bitstream are all concerned with routing data from input pads to the multiplier and then out to the output pads.

 ```
 % cat $bsb/testdir/examples/pointwise.bsa